PenguinOwl/molecules/README.md

 ![Banner](http://i.imgur.com/V50VFBH.png)
-# Molecules - A Text Based Ruby Game
+# Molecules - THIS IS THE UNSTABLE BRANCH!

+!!!
+WARNING !!!
+THIS BRANCH IS UNSTABLE, IF ANYTHING HAPPENS, THAT IS BECAUSE IT IS UNSTABLE.

 Molecules is a game about collecting and linking molecules, in an open world, with a proceduraly generated environment.